akbarhuseynov23/Dog-Breed-Identification---ML-final-project/README.md

 # Dataset

 For this project, I used the dataset from the Kaggle competition: Dog Breed Identification.
 The dataset consist of 2 subsets: train and test.
 Train subset also includes the "labels" as a separate part of it.
-Both subsets have more than 10000 images for training purposes.
+Both subsets have more than 10000 images for training purposes and overall there are 120 dog breeds.

 # Model